Wayne Jenkins

 Wayne Earl Jenkins Jr. (born 1980) is a former Baltimore Police Department (BPD) sergeant who was the ringleader of the Gun Trace Task Force (GTTF), a plainclothes unit that engaged in widespread criminal activities while on duty.
 Jenkins, along with other members of the GTTF, was convicted on federal charges including racketeering, robbery, and overtime fraud in one of the most notorious police corruption scandals in Baltimore's history.
-He is currently serving a 25-year maximum sentence in the Michigan based federal penitentiary, FCI Milan, with a scheduled release in 2037.
+He is currently serving a 25-year maximum sentence in the Kentucky based federal penitentiary, FMC Lexington, with a scheduled release in 2037.

 Early life and education

 Wayne Earl Jenkins Jr. was born and raised in Middle River, Maryland.
 He graduated from Eastern Technical High School and later served three years in the United States Marine Corps, where he was noted for his discipline and leadership.
 Jenkins joined the Baltimore Police Department in 2003 at the age of 23, quickly gaining a reputation as an aggressive and effective officer.